 A Good SaaS Pricing Model has Many Inputs

-So when a friend of mine forwarded me a post about how SaaS vendors should think a little less about Pricing and a little more about deal size, I was confused.
+So when a friend of mine mentioned that SaaS vendors should think a little less about Pricing and a little more about deal size, I was confused.

 I mean, the points the author makes are fine, but he painted an incomplete picture.